Sandra Nori: Personal life

 In the 1990s Nori was in a personal relationship with Paul Gibson, who was at that time Labor member for Londonderry.
 In 2007 it was alleged that Gibson had assaulted her.
 A subsequent police investigation found insufficient evidence to lay charges.

 Career after leaving New South Wales parliament

 In 2008, Nori was appointed to the Council of Macquarie University and also serves on the boards of the NSW TAFE Commission, Domain Resorts and Residences, and Komosion, a digital marketing and website publishing software company.

 Nori is also a Member of the Board of Advisors of the Global Panel Foundation, a non-government organisation that works behind the scenes in crisis areas around the world.

-Sandra was appointed in 2011 to the National Board of the Duke of Edinburgh's International Award - Australia and was up to 2021 its National Deputy Chair.
+Sandra was appointed in 2011 to the National Board of the Duke of Edinburgh's International Award - Australia and was until retiring in 2021, its National Deputy Chair.